bensheldon/good_job/README.md

   GoodJob is compatible with Puma's `preload_app!` method.

-### Migrating to GoodJob from a different ActiveJob backend
+### Migrate to GoodJob from a different ActiveJob backend

 If your application is already using an ActiveJob backend, you will need to install GoodJob to enqueue and perform newly created jobs _and_ finish performing pre-existing jobs on the previous backend.